What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Getting off the beaten track: With such a vast area, getting off the beaten track is easy given the right amount of time and money.
 One such area is the Bird's Head Peninsula of West Papua, the Indonesian part of New Guinea (aka Irian Jaya), for which Marc Todts has contributed an excellent summary - click here to see it.

-• In general, buses on land, some good, others not so.
-Between backpacker centres there is a well developed network of tourist buses.
+Between backpacker centres there is a well-developed network of tourist buses and for a premium you can have comfort and direct routing.
 Prices are many times greater than local buses, but still cheap and save a lot of time and hassle.
-However with a reduction in tourist numbers over the past few years, many services have been suspended.
+However in times of reduced tourist numbers, some services are suspended and off the beaten-track you just won't find them.

 • Boats to get from island to island.
 Since you have to cross water, travel can be time consuming.
 PELNI, the state owned shipping company has numerous vessels, operating on about two week loop schedules.
 Ships are AC and first class cabins have TV and privacy.
 Timetables on line.
 There are places on yachts, normally heading from Bali to Komodo.
 Off the beaten track, inter-island exploring can be expensive and time consuming especially in Maluku (spice islands).